 Let’s Pay It Off!

 We decided there was no hurt in trying, so we read Total Money Makeover and started a budget right away.
-We started to do the debt snowball and figured out how we could “live like no one else, so tomorrow you can live like no one else!” – Dave Ramsey.
+We started to do the debt snowball and an envelope system and figured out how we could “live like no one else, so tomorrow you can live like no one else!” – Dave Ramsey.
 Basically, we tried to live on as little of our income as possible (40%) and put the rest towards paying off loans (60%).
 We put off buying a house, new cars, a new laptop, spending money on whatever we wanted.
 In order to save money, we drive 17-year-old cars that are paid for and run well.
+Find out the crazy things we did to pay off debt faster!
 We even moved back in with my parents for a while to cut out 6 months of payments!
 The thought is, if you sacrifice now, then you can live well later.

-See my blog posts about Dave’s 7 baby steps, making a budget and the debt snowball.
-But let’s fast forward to today.
-4 years after making that first student loan payment, we only have 2 paychecks left until we are done with debt forever!
+But, let’s fast forward to today.
+4 years after making that first student loan payment, we are debt free!
 It hasn’t been easy.
 There are days when I just wanted to live like everyone else!
 I want to buy a house, buy a new car, stop having to budget and just buy what I want.
 It is a long and sometimes lonely road when you are paying off debt.
 You have to say no to instant gratification and doing whatever you want.
 You have to be responsible with your income and how you spend it.
 We want to be good stewards of our money and spend it wisely.
-Many people tell me that it’s worth it.
-So I am bound and determined to find out!
+So many people told us that it’s worth it, so we were bound and determined to find out!

 Follow my blog for more details on exactly how we paid off $165,000 in debt in 4 years and still enjoyed life!